bjd2385/threatstack-rule-manager/backend/README.md

 6. Ensure logging includes source and destination rule/ruleset IDs, so we know where `*-localonly` copies came from for reproducibility.
 Probably `DEBUG` loglevel.
 7. Add a db for faster/better lookups than just plain directory traversal.
 8. Might need to look into `refresh` locks, so multiple refresh requests aren't made at the same time.
 This could be enforced in front end React state, but..
+9. Remove the base URL from TS API calls, so updating this in the future is easier.
+Would also help with code readability, so the user just sees the endpoint the method focuses on.